Student Assistance Services

 Offers accommodations coordination, evaluation referral, disability-related information, assistive technology services, sign language interpreting and transcription services for academically related purposes.

-Students who are seeking an academic accommodation related to a disability, will need to provide documentation of that disability to Disability Services (DS).
+Students who are seeking an academic accommodation related to a disability, will need to provide documentation of that disability to Disability Resources.
 This documentation must be supplied by a qualified professional who is licensed or certified to diagnose the disability in question.
-An appointment must be scheduled with an Access Coordinator (AC) in the Department of Disability Services to discuss potential need for services and to gather resource and referral information.
+An appointment must be scheduled with an Access Coordinator (AC) in the Department of Disability Resources to discuss potential need for services and to gather resource and referral information.

-Disability Services can provide resources and referral information about other disability services.
+Disability Resources can provide resources and referral information about other disability services.

 International Student Services